wrossmorrow/idlogit/README.md

 * `x` (numpy.array) is a K-vector of estimated coefficients
 * `info` (numpy.array) is the ECOS information structure resulting from the solve attempt

-There are, of course, options we cover later.
+There are, of course, options we cover below.

 ## Options